March 25, 2021

 There are many different types of leukemia, affecting both children and adults.
 Acute forms of leukemia require immediate treatment compared to chronic leukemia, which is typically slow to progress.
 Along with acute or chronic, leukemia is classified as either lymphocytic or myelogenous.

 Myelogenous Leukemia means that the abnormal cells that grow in the bone marrow are early myeloid cells.
-Early myeloid cells are the cells that form red blood cells, non-lymphocyte white blood cells, and megakaryocytes (the cells that make the platelets in your blood).
+Early myeloid cells form red blood cells, non-lymphocyte white blood cells, and megakaryocytes (the cells that make the platelets in your blood).
 When cancerous, these early myeloid cells hurt the body’s ability to form clots, protect, and transfer oxygen through the body.
 Acute Myelogenous Leukemia (AML) is common in adults.

 Lymphoma is a type of blood cancer that disturbs the lymphatic system.
 The lymphatic system is the body’s method for removing excess fluids and where the body’s T lymphocytes are located.
 T lymphocytes, also called T cells, are lymphocytes that travel to the thymus to mature and travel through the lymphatic system to support the immune system.
-There are many different types of T cells, each specialized so that the body is protected from germs and other abnormal cells.
-Cancerous T cells multiply and build up in your lymph nodes and other tissues, hurting the body’s immune system.
+There are many different types of T lymphocytes, each specialized so that the body is protected from germs and other abnormal cells.
+Cancerous T lymphocytes multiply and build up in your lymph nodes and other tissues, hurting the body’s immune system.
 Almost half of the blood cancers that occur each year are lymphomas.
 Lymphomas are classified as either Hodgkin or Non-Hodgkin Lymphoma.

 Non-Hodgkin Lymphoma and Hodgkin Lymphoma are very similar except for a few key differences, the biggest being whether there is the presence of a special type of cell called Reed-Sternberg cells.
-Reed-Sternberg cells are large abnormal lymphocytes that often contain more than one nucleus and are only present in Hodgkin Lymphoma.
+These are large abnormal lymphocytes that often contain more than one nucleus and are only present in Hodgkin Lymphoma.
 Due to Reed-Sternberg cells, Hodgkin Lymphoma is usually diagnosed at an earlier stage and considered to be one of the most treatable cancers.
 Due to the lack of these cells, Non-Hodgkin Lymphoma is typically not found until it has reached more advanced stages, making it harder to treat.
 Non-Hodgkin Lymphoma is the most common between the two types of Lymphoma.
 In Non-Hodgkin Lymphoma, the blockages in the lymphatic system form anywhere in the body.
 Hodgkin Lymphoma tends to begin in the upper body, including the neck, chest, and armpits.

 Symptoms of Blood Cancer